|Where:||Hopetown, N Cape|

 We use two-person inflatable boats that are easy to paddle and steer.
 We also have a raft which is very stable and perfect for less confident paddlers (dependent on water level – medium to high level only).
-Our standard trips are four days and five nights long – we spend the first and last nights on a local game farm and then wilderness camp for three nights along the river banks.
-At the end of the trip we are collected and then transported back to the start point.
-Note: Our start and ends points are both in South Africa so NO border crossing or passports are required.
+Our standard trips are four days and five nights long.
+The first night is spent on the banks of the river easily accessible form Hopetown.
+There is an option to upgrade into chalets if available.
+The last night is spent on a local game farm, Witfontein, which is close to our take out.
+We camp on the lush green grass and there is an option to upgrade into the lodge with luxury beds and air-con!
+The other three nights we wilderness camp on beaches under the stars along the river banks. *Note: Our start and ends points are both in South Africa so NO border crossing or passports are required.

 We cover around 55kms during the trip, so we spend a large portion of the day on the river, but we like to get to camp early to allow time for fishing, hikes and some downtime.
 Each trip is run as a self-contained wilderness expedition – we carry everything we need with us and take everything back out again at the end.
 This trip will provide you with a complete break from reality – no electricity, cell phones, computers and no stress.
 It is truly an opportunity to recharge your batteries and reconnect with yourself, your friends and nature.

-All you need to provide is your personal camping gear and drinks of your choice.
-All meals are included, as are qualified guides, boating and safety equipment.
+All you need to provide is your personal camping gear, small tents are advisable, and drinks of your choice.
+All meals, camping are included, as are qualified guides, boating and safety equipment.

 Your first evening will be spent at base camp.
 You’ll enjoy a light supper under the starry night sky around the campfire and the next morning, after breakfast, your guides will give you advice on how best to pack your dry bags for your trip down river.
 Before getting on the water you’ll also have a thorough safety briefing and some paddling instruction.